-Dr. Hoeger has been a pioneer in utilizing ACMS's screencasting service to provide students with a resource to review information covered in lecture from the comfort of their own home.
-Dr. Hoeger has proven that student attendance does not drop off when utilizing ACMS's screencasting or podcasting services.
+Professor Hoeger has been a pioneer in utilizing ACMS's screencasting service to provide students with a resource to review information covered in lecture from the comfort of their own home.
+Professor Hoeger has proven that student attendance does not drop off when utilizing ACMS's screencasting or podcasting services.
 Students clearly use screencasts and podcasts as a supplement to lecture, not as a replacement.
-Additionally, Dr. Hoeger participated in ACMS's Spring 2013 iPad Pilot Program.
-During the program, Dr. Hoeger used his iPad as a replacement for the document camera, which allowed him to include his handwritten notes in his screencasts.
+Additionally, Professor Hoeger participated in ACMS's Spring 2013 iPad Pilot Program.
+During the program, Professor Hoeger used his iPad as a replacement for the document camera, which allowed him to include his handwritten notes in his screencasts.
 Had these notes been written on the blackboard during lecture they would not have been captured by the screencast.

 Professor Peerson participated in ACMS's Spring 2013 iPad Pilot Program where she found that the visual nature of Urban Studies and Planning made it a discipline that was well-suited to take advantage of the iPad's annotation abilites.
 Using a stylus to draw on top of images in a way that students could follow helped increase student understanding immensely.
 Unlike a laser pointer that is only momentary, Professor Peerson's work on an iPad was more like drawing on a chalkboard, but immeasurably better since she was working on top of images relevant to the topic of discussion in a given class.
 Professor Peerson even used the iPad to replace an assignment where her students would have to verbally describe a mixed use project.
 With the iPad they were able to show an image of the project and notate in a way that other students could understand.